RunquanYe/Java/README.md

 ---

 ## Product Quotation
-I programmed a product quotation application that simulates common functionalities, which the companies normally need for the product quotation software.
+I programmed a product quotation application that simulates common functionalities, which companies normally need for the product quotation software.

 <img align="center" width="500" height="200" src="https://github.com/RunquanYe/Java/blob/master/img/Product_Quotation.PNG"/>

 + ### Spotlight:
-    - ###### Nice and handy GUI Panel design.
+    - ###### Attractive and easy to use GUI Panel design.
     - ###### Provide a nice table view for displaying the product information.
     - ###### Users could switch software language between Chinese and English.
     - ###### Provide shortcut keys for all the application functions for user convenience.
-    - ###### Provide a handly sorted table and inquire table method for users to looking for products' info.
+    - ###### Provide a handy sorted table and search table method for users to looking for products' info.
     - ###### Save and Load methods for the application data, and it supports txt, doc, docx, xls, and xlsx format.

     - ###### Check the network connection and receive the newest programmer introduction from GitHub in a thread.